grindjs/grindjs/docs/guides/stone.markdown

 ## Variable Assignemnts

-Stone‘s `@set` directive allows you to assign variables within the current context.
+Stone’s `@set` directive allows you to assign variables within the current context.
 These assignments will cascade downwards to subviews via `@include`, however an assignment within a subview will not affect it’s parent.

 ```stone
 {{-- @set supports simple assignments: --}}